-No rain has fallen on our ranch in over a month, the grass is brown & crunchy, leaves are falling from the trees and even mature established drought-resistant plants like my rosemary are fading fast.
-But we have a road trip planned & we’ll be away from the homestead for almost two weeks and I’m worried about the small pear tree RancherMan bought me this spring – how and I going to keep it alive in my absence with this weather?
+We had a road trip planned & we’d be away from the homestead for almost two weeks.
+I’m worried about the small pear tree RancherMan bought me this past spring.
+How and I going to keep it alive in my absence with this weather?

-But as I recovered from my illness the focus wasn’t on gardening and I had some failures where I normally wouldn’t have.
+But as I recovered from my illness, obviously my focus wasn’t on gardening.
+So I had some garden failures too where I normally wouldn’t have.
 One such failure was my crop of onions.